wrex/rexs.tips/content/guitar/Fundamentals/harmony/triads/_index.md

 If notes are the atoms, triads form the molecules of western harmony.

+TODO: Create master proficiency test

 This is a very old video on triads that I really need to re-record:

 {{< youtube mMzE5nxo4mY  >}}

 ### Diatonic triads

-While technically a triad can be formed with any three arbitrary notes, diatonic harmonic is based on triads formed from "stacked thirds": notes that are either a major third or a minor third apart from each other in a diatonic scale.
+While technically a triad can be formed with any three arbitrary notes, diatonic harmony is based on triads formed from *stacked thirds*: notes that are either a major third or a minor third apart from each other in a diatonic scale.

 To make a C Major triad, for example, you would play the notes C, E, and G simultaneously (skipping over D and F from the major scale).

 Since there are two stacked intervals, and each interval can be either a Major 3rd (M3) or a minor 3rd (m3) there are logically four types of triads:

+Major
-1. Major: root + M3 + p5 (a major 3rd between the first two notes, and a minor 3rd interval between the next two)
+: root + M3 + p5 (a major 3rd between the first two notes, and a minor 3rd interval between the next two)

+Minor
-2. Minor: root + m3 + p5 (a minor 3rd between the first two notes, and a major 3rd between the next two)
+: root + m3 + p5 (a minor 3rd between the first two notes, and a major 3rd between the next two)

+Diminished
-3. Diminished: root + m3 + &flat;5 (two minor third intervals stacked on top of each other)
+: root + m3 + &flat;5 (two minor third intervals stacked on top of each other)

+Augmented
-4. Augmented: root + M3 + &sharp;5 (two major third intervals stacked on top of each other)
+: root + M3 + &sharp;5 (two major third intervals stacked on top of each other)

-The first two (major and minor triads) are by far the most common and most useful for playing songs.
-We will be studying them in depth next.
+The first two (major and minor triads) are *by far* the most common and useful for playing songs.

 ### Even big chords can be broken into triads